pvcraven/arcade_book/source/voice_overs.rst

   * Adjust sound levels so that the db meter on audacity stays a bit below -6 db.
   * Record in an environment with minimal echo and background noise.

+* Read your sections for voice-over.

+  * Start with an short introduction.
+Something like "Hi, I'm Mary.
+I'm using my programming as part of my work with an insurance company."
+Figure out how much identifying information you want to give out.
+  * Don't read out the code samples
+  * Don't read the review questions or any section after that.

 * Send the sample recording back to me.
 Once we have the recording working well, narrate the whole section.